Encouraging Layers of Discovery and Meaning

 Learn More About

-Located in downtown Detroit, MI, in the shadow of the Renaissance Center, Schinkel Fine Art Gallery is located in the Moross House, the oldest brick dwelling in Detroit.
-The space features original artworks made by Theodore M. Schinkel and Linda K. Schinkel and exhibitions.
+Located in downtown Detroit, MI, in the shadow of the Renaissance Center, Schinkel Fine Art is a Detroit gallery featuring art, craft, hand made silver mirrors and outdoor art.
+Located in the Moross House, the oldest brick dwelling in Detroit the space features original artworks made by Theodore M. Schinkel and Linda K. Schinkel and exhibitions.
 Owned and operated by the Schinkels’, it is also known as the Detroit Secret Garden, an event space available for indoor and outdoor rental.
-This historic space combines the innovative art work of the Schinkels, together with circa 1840s architecture, and a tranquil garden.
-Call or email today for additional information.
+This historic property combines innovative arts & craft work together with circa 1840s architecture amid a tranquil hidden garden.
+Plan you visit or call or email today for additional information.

 We're thrilled at the successful grand opening of Schinkel Fine Art at Moross House and the Detroit Secret Garden Event Space!